MohammedNooriODU/CS410-TM-4/the_problem.md

 ---
 layout: default
-title: Team Contract
+title: The Problem
-description: A mutually agreed-upon agreement outlining expectations, roles, and responsibilities among team members.
+description: The current problem
 ---

 # The Problem